xtruder/go-kafka-protobuf/README.md

 # go-kafka-protobuf

-This project is for experimenting of go kafka protobuf confluent schema registry integration.
-It should be later refactored in proper library, whether merging with upstream project or using it by itself.
+This project is for experimenting of go - kafka - protobuf - confluent schema registry integration.
+It should be later refactored in proper library, whether merging with upstream project or as separate project.